 Work with any kind of arrangement

 In the same way that you can carefully choose the products you sell, you can carefully choose the ways that you’re selling them and how you’re compensated.
-Even among offers that attract newer people working affiliate links, there is a lot of variety.
+Even among offers that attract newer people by using referral links, there is a lot of variety.

 You can be paid by the view, the sale, the set of sales, or even just an email signup.
 You may find that a type of offer matches your instincts better than the others.
-That’s the one that’s worth building on for a better future.
+That’s the one that’s worth building on for better affiliate marketing revenue in the future.

-By the time you’re experienced, you’ll be able to approach brands and affiliate programs for custom compensation schemes.
-Affiliate marketers who have proven that they can move a substantial amount of products online become able to set their own terms.
+By the time you’re experienced, you’ll be able to approach brands and affiliate networks for custom compensation schemes.
+Affiliate marketers who have proven that they can make a substantial amount of affiliate sales become able to set their own terms.

 Work from anywhere in the world

 Affiliate marketing is done online.
 All the major tools and services that needed to manage an affiliate marketing business are online.

 You may have a good reason to meet with a network representative or partner, but for the most part, all the relationships are online, too.
 You can meet up on social media.

 That gives you the freedom to live and work almost anywhere with a stable internet connection.
 That covers most places in the world, including places with refreshingly low rental prices and warm, sandy beaches.